krkljes/Realworld_app_praksa/README.md

 ## Configuration

-Configuration settings are maintained in the config directory.
-This file contains data for both valid and invalid user accounts, URLs for different pages, and element locators used throughout the test scripts.
+Configuration settings are maintained in the utils directory.
+This file contains data for both valid and invalid user accounts, URLs for different pages, and element locators used throughout the test scripts, as well as driver factory.

 ## Running the Tests